sad-spirit/pg-wrapper/README.md

 ```
 Note that no configuration is needed here: proper types are deduced from metadata returned with the result.

-## Why another OO wrapper when we have PDO, Doctrine DBAL, etc?
+## Why another wrapper when we have PDO, Doctrine DBAL, etc?

 The goal of an abstraction layer is to target the Lowest Common Denominator, and thus it intentionally hides some low-level
 APIs that we can use with the native extension and / or adds another level of complexity.